-Restore Backup Help 🙎
+⊙ Internal Name: weekly,backup ▼

-Source: Internal Name: weekly.backup ▼ Upload from browser File: Browse SCP Host: Filename: Username: Sername: Password: Sername: Serna
+Source: SCP Host: Fileame: Username: Password:

-Backup Password: •••••
+Backup Password:

 Restore

 - 4 Enter the Backup Password. - 5 Select Restore.

 Important!
 When restoring a key to the KeySecure, the key must conform to the appliance's current Number of Active Versions Allowed for a Key setting on the Key and Policy Configuration page.
 If the key has more active versions than permitted by that setting, the key restore will fail.